tgrecojs/playground/packages/ag-trade/README.md

-_The client factory should be an ordinary confined module, but due to difficulties with getting protobuf libraries to run confined, we use `--UNSAFE`.
+_The client factory should be an ordinary confined module, but due to difficulties with getting protobuf libraries to run confined, we use `--UNCONFINED`.
 The signing part than handles private keys should be in a separate worker from the offer / query construction code, but due to lack of byte-string support in `@endo/marshal`, we keep them together._